|

 they were into arky-ologee and they owned metal detectors.

-Now I think that his conspiracy is somewhat over-exaggerated.
-Firstly because
+then get rich on their profits.
+Now I think that his conspiracy is somewhat

-I can’t see anyone getting rich on the dull bits of broken pot that our bunch
+over-exaggerated.
+Firstly because I can’t see anyone getting rich on the dull

-finds.
-And secondly if any malignant metal-detectorists were to attempt to
+bits of broken pot that our bunch finds.
+And secondly if any malignant

-infiltrate the club, I doubt they’d be dumb enough to admit to being a
+metal-detectorists were to attempt to infiltrate the club, I doubt they’d be

-malignant metal-detectorist in the first place.
+dumb enough to admit to being a malignant metal-detectorist in the first

-Tonight’s talk was
+Tonight’s talk was surprisingly

-Folkestone.
 Did you know there was a Roman villa there?
 No?
-Neither did I. I’ve actually walked over the top of it a few times
+Neither did I. I’ve actually

-over the last few years.
-I shall have to go back with my dowsing rods and see
+to go back with my dowsing rods and see if I can find it.

 And following my

-suggestion of how successful the constellation game is at the astro club, something similar was tried tonight as a
+suggestion of how successful the constellation game is at the astro club,

-fundraiser.
-Rather than selling constellations, they sold names of towns of
+constellations, they sold names of towns of historical interest.
+I asked for

-historical interest.
-I asked for a rude sounding one.
-The chap selling the
+a rude sounding one.
+The chap selling the thing was bemused by that.
+He had

-thing was bemused by that.
-He had no idea what a rude town sounded like.
-I
+no idea what a rude town sounded like.
+I went for “Ribchester” because

-went for “Ribchester” because (as I explained) it’s got rib and
+(as I explained) it’s got rib and chest in it, and that’s where you

-because I won the tenner.
+find tits.
+The logic was unassailable because I won the tenner.

 Same time next month….